varphone/statrs/README.md

 ### Style

-This repo makes use of `rustfmt` with the default configuration.
-See https://github.com/rust-lang-nursery/rustfmt for instructions on installation and usage
+This repo makes use of `rustfmt` with the configuration specified in `rustfmt.toml`.
+See https://github.com/rust-lang-nursery/rustfmt for instructions on installation and usage and run the formatter using `rustfmt --write-mode overwrite *.rs` in the `src` directory before committing.

 ### Commit messages